 Arrange for watchers/helpers.
 An adult watcher or skilled helper is required to assist the instructor.
 This person should have basic skills in rowing and supports the group by reinforcing instructions and watching for possible emergencies.
-Basic water rescue, small craft safety, or similar training is the preferred preparation.
+ARC Basic Water Rescue, Girl Scouts small craft safety training, or similar training is the preferred preparation.
 Consult the instructor for specific watcher/helper qualifications.